rayray-06/Software-dev-2-assignment-Mario-Game-/README.md

 ## 9. Game Design

-### Characters
+### Player

-**Player**
-Controlled by the user.
-Can move and jump.
+The player is controlled by the user and can move left, right and jump.

-**Enemy**
-Moves along platforms and acts as an obstacle.

-**Coin**
-Collectible item that increases score.

----

-### Environment & Level Design
+### Environment

-The game takes place in a 2D environment made up of platforms at different heights.
+The level consists of platforms placed at different heights.
+The player must navigate across them to progress.

-The player starts on the left and progresses to the right.
-Platforms require the player to jump between them while avoiding enemies.

----

 ### Gameplay Loop

-Player moves → avoids enemies → collects coins → increases score → reaches end → repeats
+Move → Jump → Avoid falling → Reach end → Restart

 ---

 ## 10. Technology Used

+**Game Engine:** Unity
-**Programming Language:** Python
+**Programming Language:** C#
-**Library:** Pygame

 **Tools:**
+- Unity Editor
-- Visual Studio Code
+- Visual Studio
 - GitHub
-- Git

-Pygame was chosen because it is simple to use and suitable for creating 2D games with basic graphics and input handling.
+Unity was chosen because it provides built-in physics and tools for 2D game development, making it easier to implement core mechanics.

 ---
 ## 11. Development Strategy

 The project is developed using an iterative approach.